Lake City, Seattle: History

 What is now Lake City has been inhabited since the end of the last glacial period (c.
 8,000 BCE—10,000 years ago).
 The hah-chu-ahbsh (Lake People), now of the Duwamish tribe, Lushootseed (Skagit-Nisqually) Coast Salish, lived in diffuse permanent settlements along the shore of Lake Washington, dispersing in the summer, and in the winter living in large cedar long houses, each home to a couple dozen or more members of extended family groups.
 The lake people lost their rights in 1854.
 The Lake City area was clearcut by crude wagon road or by using Lake Washington, from 1850 to around the start of the 20th century, more rapidly with the Seattle, Lake Shore and Eastern Railway (c.
 1886) providing easy access along what is now the Burke–Gilman Trail adjacent to the lake.
 Wetlands were drained.
 A Little Germany neighborhood of several immigrant farmers grew up in the 1870s around where Nathan Hale High School now stands.

 The Seattle, Lake Shore and Eastern Railway operated a passenger stop near the current location of NE 115th St called simply, "Lake".
 The area was dubbed Lake City by D.H. and R.H.
 Lee in 1906 after they purchased and platted the land.
 With the advent of the automobile, the area developed linearly around major roads rather than centrally around trolley stops, as in older Seattle neighborhoods.
 The road to Bothell and Everett was made all-weather with brick in 1918 and then the new material asphalt in 1928.
 The automobile relationship with Seattle would shape Lake City development and neighborhood character.
 Lake City would remain relatively remote and suburban from Seattle until years after WWII.

+Originally, Lake City children attended schools in the Maple Leaf, Oak Lake, and Lake Forest Park school districts.
+In 1912, Lake City School District No. 180 was created out of parts of each district, and the neighborhood's first school began in a house, soon moving to a permanent building at 28th Ave NE and NE 125th St.